ChristopherJones72521/PWA_Demo/Readme.md

 * Will display one pop-up for iOS devices instructing them how to install to home Screen
 * Will display another pop-up for all other devices prompting them to install
 * Will disable pop-up if app is being viewed as PWA
-* I've set a rule in the CSS to turn the background color yellow if viewed in standalone mode
+* I've set a rule in the CSS to turn the background color yellow if viewed in standalone mode (as a PWA)

 The beforeinstallprompt event will fire if the app is installable.
 These requirements should be met.
 This event will trigger a prompt to install as PWA. https://developer.mozilla.org/en-US/docs/Web/API/BeforeInstallPromptEvent